FirstBuild/Relay/README.md

 ```
-void setRelayState(RelayState state);
+void setRelayMode(RelayMode state);
 ```
-Call `setRelayState` with `relayStateManual` or `relayStateAutomatic`
+Call `setRelayMode` with `relayModeManual` or `relayModeAutomatic`
-- `relayStateManual` - Turns the relay off and disables the relay from automatic operation.
+- `relayModeManual` - Turns the relay off and disables the relay from automatic operation.
 Use this state for manual operation of the relay.
-- `relayStateAutomatic` - Starts automatic operation of the relay using the period and duty cycle.
+- `relayModeAutomatic` - Starts automatic operation of the relay using the period and duty cycle.

 ```
-RelayState getRelayState(void);
+RelayMode getRelayMode(void);
 ```
-Returns the state of the relay, `relayStateManual` or `relayStateAutomatic`.
+Returns the state of the relay, `relayModeManual` or `relayModeAutomatic`.

 ```
 void setRelayPosition(RelayPosition position);